Because Smart Finance Department Goals And Objectives Are The Keys To Success

 To be a business partner.
 You have to structure yourself like one.

 Most finance leaders structure their teams by accounting and finance functions.
-For example, corporate accounting, accounts payable, accounts receivable, treasury, financial planning, and strategic business analysis.
+For example, accounts payable, corporate accounting, accounts receivable, treasury, risk management, financial planning, and strategic business analysis.

-And that’s okay.
-Because all of those jobs need to get done.
+And that’s okay since all of those jobs need to get done.

-However, think about a different approach to the organization.
-Because each operational area of the business should have a finance support person.
+However, think about a different approach to the organization because each business operational area should have a finance support person.

 This includes sales, marketing, operations, and human resources.
 So, consider how you can restructure the team.
 Or add a layer of responsibility to each team member.